microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/azure_arc_video_indexer_az/_index.md

 ### Minumum Hardware Requirements

-The following is the minumum and recommended requirements if the extension contains single Languge support.
+The following is the minimum and recommended requirements if the extension contains single Languge support.

-> **NOTE:** If you install multiple Speech and Translation containers with several languages, ensure to increase the hardware requirements accordingly.
+> **NOTE: If you install multiple Speech and Translation containers with several languages, ensure to increase the hardware requirements accordingly**.

 | Component | Minimum Requirements | Recommended Requirements |
 | --- | --- | --- |